aakansha113/ToDo-Docker-Webapp/README.md

 ## 2-Page not loading on localhost:8080

-1-Confirm container is running: docker ps
+1-Confirm container is running:
+$docker ps

-2-Confirm port mapping: docker ps shows 0.0.0.0:8080->80/tcp
+2-Confirm port mapping:
+$docker ps shows 0.0.0.0:8080->80/tcp

 3-If using a VM or WSL, ensure Docker Host network is reachable.